 First things first, let’s look at LinkedIn connections and why they’re important to businesses.
 LinkedIn is a platform that over 610 million professionals use.
 As such, it’s the most extensive business networking tool out there, with users in more than 200 countries across the globe.
-For businesses, this scale and scope offers an unrivaled opportunity for things like lead generation.
+For businesses, this scale and scope offers an unrivaled opportunity for B2B lead generation.

 Of course, it’s not just potential customers that are valuable to sales teams.
 Many of your existing customers will also have LinkedIn profiles, meaning you can build a solid network from people you already know.

 LinkedIn gives you the opportunity to connect with other people, expanding your brand reach, and awareness.
-Of course, there are also many powerful tools that allow you to search for and reach out to new people.
+Of course, there are also many powerful LinkedIn automation tools that allow you to search for and reach out to new people.
 As we’ll see, having a high follower count plays a significant role in this brand presence.